orangeeli/orangetree/README.md

 ### Gulp ###

 As mentioned before, running `gulp` will compile and output everything from the `app` folder into the `public` folder.
 Worth mentioning that I'm also using [nsp](https://nodesecurity.io/) to check for known vulnerabilities in my project.
+You can see [here](https://nodesecurity.io/advisories) the full list.

 #### Why Gulp? ####